yvt/openspades/README.md

 This turns off those bullet casings when you fire.
 They disappear after a second or two, so they aren't really useful outside of cosmetic purposes.

 ### cg_viewWeaponX, cg_viewWeaponY, cg_viewWeaponZ
-Recommended: cg_viewWeaponY -100
+Recommended: cg_viewWeaponX 0 cg_viewWeaponY -100 cg_viewWeaponZ 0

 This hides your viewmodel to give you extra visibility.
+Messing with X and Z while the viewmodel is off-screen makes the ADS animation look unnatural and weird.

 ### cg_particles
 Recommended: 0